kinnala/scikit-fem/docs/listofexamples.rst

    The results of Example 35.

-See the `source code of Example 35 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex35.py>`_ for more information.
+See the source code of :exlink:`35` for more information.

 Example 44: Wave equation
 -------------------------